artfulgarfunk/PassTheBooking/README.md

 I tried to keep the views as straightforward as possible, with minimal logic, simply passing data to the necessary templates.
 Separation of concerns was central: although there is little data currently on each page, all the parts are clear and separate which would make it ideal to build upon.

-Testing, I used Django's default test library, there are unit tests for models, templates and views though no comprehensive feature and user tests.
+Testing: I used Django's default test library, there are unit tests for models, templates and views though no comprehensive feature and user tests.
 In future I would use perhaps Selenium to simulate a browser and run through the user experience on the app.

-Data, I used Django's fixtures function which was simple and worked well for my purposes although it can be problematic when scaling up.
+Data: I used Django's fixtures function which was simple and worked well for my purposes although it can be problematic when scaling up.

 # Built With
 - Python